 Kate is a lecturer in STS and Psychology for the Department of Humanities at the New Jersey Institute of Technology in Newark, New Jersey, and she is the coordinator for the Cyberpsychology option in STS.
 She is a recent graduate of the Science and Technology Studies PhD program at Rensselaer Polytechnic Institute where she wrote her dissertation on the sociocultural effects of weight loss surgery.
 She earned her Master's of Science in 2014 from RPI and her Bachelor of Science in Computer Science in 2010 from the University of Southern Maine.
-Her research interests include fat studies, biopolitics, language, identity formation, health expertise, and the social institution of medicine.
-Outside of school, Kate enjoys swimming, camping, gaming, fiber arts, and two often vexing cats named Cowgirl and Rosie.
+Her research interests include fat studies, biopolitics, language, identity formation, health and nutrition expertise, and the social institution of medicine.
+Outside of school, Kate enjoys swimming, camping, gaming, fiber arts, and her frequently vexing cat, Cowgirl.